CalthorpeAnalytics/urbanfootprint-docs-1.5/docs/analysis_modules.md

 ### Local Fiscal Impacts

 Fiscal impact analysis allows users to compare the implications of varying forms of development on local expenditures and revenues.
 The UrbanFootprint 1.5 version of the model focuses on the impacts associated with new residential growth, accounting for the capital costs of new and upgraded local infrastructure; local operations and maintenance (O&M) costs to serve new and upgraded infrastructure; and major sources of city revenues.
-Cost and revenue factors – which are derived from a number of local, regional, state, and utility sources – vary by: Land Development Category (LDC: Urban, Compact or Standard); development condition (refill or greenfield); and housing type (single family detached large lot, single family detached small lot, single family attached or multifamily).

 ![image](images/AM_LocalFiscal.png)

 #### Model Methodology

-Fiscal impacts are calculated on the basis of per-housing unit and per-capita cost and revenue factors that vary by UrbanFootprint land development category (LDC), refill or greenfield development condition, and housing unit type.
+Fiscal impacts are calculated on the basis of per-housing unit and per-capita cost and revenue factors that vary by UrbanFootprint land development category (LDC: Urban, Compact, or Standard, as described below), refill or greenfield development condition, and housing type (single family detached large lot, single family detached small lot, single family attached or multifamily).
 The factors, originally developed by Strategic Economics and Calthorpe Analytics to estimate the fiscal impacts of statewide scenarios, are based on development impact fees, local general fund expenditures, housing market data, and other empirical data for representative places throughout California.

 **Infrastructure costs**